 THE FLU: What You Need to Know

-As the weather dips and we delight in cozy sweaters and holiday gatherings there may be something we’re not so excited about: flu season.
-Unfortunately, the most wonderful time of the year may also bring an unwanted visitor.
-With the help of the CDC, we’re going to help you figure out what exactly the flu is and how you may be able to prevent it.
-We’ll even bust a few flu myths!
+Summer, spring, fall, and winter aren’t the only seasons of the year.
+Flu season also takes over Nevada and the rest of the country, with activity increasing in October and often lasting all the way through May.
+With the help of the CDC, we’re going to help you figure out what exactly the flu is and how you may be able to prevent it, flu myths, and what to do if you find yourself with the flu.

 What is the flu?

 The flu (aka: influenza) is a contagious virus that affects the nose and throat, and sometimes the lungs.
 Cases vary from mild to severe, even fatal.
 The flu is spread from person to person through coughing, sneezing and talking.

 Colds, COVID-19, and the flu are all caused by viruses and even share some symptoms.
 The flu is infamous for its sneak attacks that seem to come out of nowhere.
 One day you feel fine and the next you may be in bed with one or all of the following symptoms:

 - Runny or stuffy nose